Jhordy272/CheckBoard/README.md

 # Check Board API

-This API facilitates the management of users, roles, service lines, job titles, divisions, and projects.
-Additionally, it handles the management of the check board, allowing for the assignment of time allocations for each worker, specifying the week and duration of their work schedule.
-Developed in **Spring Boot**, it follows RESTful principles for seamless integration with other systems.
-The API also includes JWT-based authentication to ensure secure access and operations.
+This API is a managerial system designed to create and manage check boards for monitoring budgets, assigning personnel by week, and managing the roles of assigned staff.
+It includes functionalities for managing users, roles, service lines, job titles, divisions, and projects.
+Developed in Spring Boot, the API adheres to RESTful principles for seamless integration with other systems.
+Secure access and operations are ensured through JWT-based authentication.

 ## Table of Contents